cloudflare/cfssl/BUILDING.md

 The requirements to build without Docker are:

+1. Go version 1.4 is the minimum required version of Go.
-1. A properly configured go environment
+2. A properly configured go environment
-2. A properly configured GOPATH
+3. A properly configured GOPATH
-3. The default behaviour is to build with PKCS #11, which  requires the `gcc` compiler and the libtool development library and header files.
+4. The default behaviour is to build with PKCS #11, which  requires the `gcc` compiler and the libtool development library and header files.
 On Ubuntu, this is `libltdl-dev`.